United States Regiments & Batteries > New Jersey

-The 4th New Jersey Volunteer Infantry Regiment lost 5 officers and 156 enlisted men killed or mortally wounded and 2 officers and 103 enlisted men to disease during the Civil War.
+The Fourth New Jersey Infantry Regiment lost 5 officers and 156 enlisted men killed or mortally wounded and 2 officers and 103 enlisted men to disease during the Civil War.

-It is honored on a monument at Crampton’s Gap on South Mountaina monument and marker at Antietam. and aregimental marker and the New Jersey Brigade Monument at Gettysburg.
+It is honored on a monument at Crampton’s Gap on South Mountain, a monument at Antietam, and by a regimental marker and the New Jersey Brigade Monument at Gettysburg.

 1861

-August 19 Mustered in for three years service under Colonel James H. Simpson (USMA 1832)
+August 19 Mustered in for three years service under Colonel James H. Simpson (West Point Class of 1832)

 August 20 Left State for Washington, D.C. for duty in the Defenses of Washington, D. C. attached to Kearney’s Brigade, Division of the Potomac